NasiadkaMaciej/Asteroids/README.md

 F11 for toggling fullscreen (game restart recommended)

 ## Building
-You need SFML and libcurl installed.
-Use build.sh script or command below
+You need SFML, libcurl and CMAKE installed.
+Use build.sh script or command below.
+Cmake works on Linux.
+I have some problems on Windows due some libraries in vcpkg.
 ````shell
 g++ Collision.cpp main.cpp -o asteroids -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio -lcurl
 ````